MicrosoftDocs/learn/learn-pr/wwl-azure/guided-project-classes-methods-properties/includes/4-excercise-implement-classes.md

-In this exercise, we create the Game folder in the application root and begin implementing LangtonsAnt game concepts in this folder.
+In this exercise, you create the Game folder in the application root and begin implementing LangtonsAnt game concepts in this folder.

 ## Create a game folder

 1. Ensure that you have the .NET Editor open to your LangtonsAnt project.
 1. Select Add, by right-clicking on the name of your project in Solution Explorer.
 1. Select New Folder, then name it *Game*.

 ## Create Enum for ant direction

-Now that we have our Game folder, we can begin adding our application files to it.
+Now that you have our Game folder, you can begin adding our application files to it.

 ## Create AntDirection.cs

 1. Right-click the Game folder and select Add.
 1. Select New Item.
 1. Name the new file you're creating AntDirection.cs.